timBrockman/1701-D/src/content/index.md

   - ud549- JavaScript Testing

 ***Additional Certificates***
-  - cs271- Intro to Artificial Intellegence (The original AI-Class)
+  - cs271- Intro to Artificial Intelligence (The original AI-Class)
   - cs101- Intro to Computer Science (The original CS class)

 ***Other Courses***